 Penetrating stain is a highly recommended option to customize San Diego concrete floors because it lasts longer and is resistant to chipping or peeling.
 Decorative concrete color paint is applied on the surface and although it gives out a bold and solid color, there is a tendency for it to peel or chip, especially if applied too thick.
 It can be combined with stamped concrete overlays and other decorative concrete coatings.

 It can also be scratched off when anything hard or sharp is rubbed against it.
 Dye, on the other hand, does not chip or peel.
 However, it dries pretty quickly and is often not recommended for outdoor use because it is not UV-stable.

 Water-based or Acid-Stained Concrete Floors

-There are two types of concrete stains.
+There are two types of decorative concrete stains.
 These are:

 · Water-based Acrylic – Made up of water- soluble poylmers and liquid pigments, this is a user-friendly material that comes in a wide range of colors that can be mixed for further customization.
 The colors are more consistent and even because there are no chemical reactions involved.

-If you are looking at pictures of concrete stained floors and find yourself interested, give us a call.
+If you are looking at pictures of concrete stained floors and find yourself interested, call a licensed decorative concrete contractor.
 We would be more than happy to provide you with more information and give you a quote free of charge.
 We are one of the top concrete contractors in the area and we take pride in the quality of our work, the exceptional skills of our people, and the variety of choices you can choose from!
 Call us @ (619) 443-2318!